icis4/yat/ALAZ/!-Packages/2009-04-29 - Version 2.0/AsyncSocketServerAndClient-ReadMeAndModifications.txt

   a "project" with upgrades/new versions.
 Maybe I'll write some update using .NET 4.5 but, till there, you can check SuperSocket Library hosted on codeplex."
 After all, 6 releases (1.0 through 1.5) were published between May 2006 and September 2007.
 So in 2007 this indeed looked like an active project.
-Well, yet another open-source-dead-end...
+And in 2009 version 2.0 was released.
+But then, well, yet another open-source-dead-end...

 Modifications to ALAZ